-Some Call of Duty fans have found that configuring the DPI display settings can help resolve the DirectX unrecoverable error for Advanced Warfare and Ghosts.
-You can adjust DPI (Dots Per Inch) settings in Windows 10 by right-clicking the desktop and selecting Display Settings to open the window shown directly below.
+- You can adjust DPI (Dots Per Inch) settings in Windows 10 by right-clicking the desktop and selecting Display Settings.

-- In Windows 10, click Custom scaling to enter a custom DPI scale value.
+- Click Custom scaling to enter a custom DPI scale value.

 - Then click Sign out to apply the custom scale factor.